 Measured Traditional Camber Underfoot: ~4 mm

 Core: poplar + titanal (2 layers) + carbon nose + fiberglass laminate

 Factory Recommended Mount Point: -9.15 cm from center; 84.7 cm from tail

 Fischer’s Ranger series has been around for a few years, and overall, we’ve been fans of the skis.
-The current Ranger 98 Ti and 108 Ti come in at fairly low weights that make them solid 50/50 options, and they seem particularly well suited to people who appreciate a properly carved turn, rather than sliding and surfing around.
+The old Ranger 98 Ti and 108 Ti came in at fairly low weights that made them solid 50/50 options, and they seemed particularly well suited to people who appreciate a properly carved turn, rather than sliding and surfing around.

-For 19/20, Fischer is overhauling their Ranger series, and we’re pretty excited about the updates.
+For the 19/20 season, Fischer overhauled their Ranger series, and we were pretty excited about the updates.
 Let’s take a closer look at the new Ranger 107 Ti to explain why.

 The 19/20 Fischer Ranger Lineup

 The “Ranger FR” line comes back with some minor updates and a new ski.
 The Ranger 102 FR returns unchanged (if you’ve read our review of that ski, you’ll know we’re happy about that), and so does the junior Fischer FR ski.

 The Ranger 115 FR comes back with a bit less metal and a slightly softer flex pattern.
 Then Fischer is adding the Ranger 94 FR, which is a narrower version of the 102 FR, and is a ski that we’ll be talking about very soon.